-Simon worked in the advertising and marketing industry.
-He was editorial director of a number of marketing magazines and later became CEO of one of the UK’s biggest media agencies before taking on a range of advisory and non-executive roles.
 He has had an interest in birds since childhood and became a trustee of the RSPB in the 1990’s and chaired its Education and Membership committee.
-He is involved with the local birdwatching society and edits its quarterly newsletter.
+He is involved with the Cornwall Birdwatching society and edits its quarterly newsletter.

 Dr David Parker

 David is an ecologist and environmental manager with a career covering both environmental consultancy and the statutory nature conservation sector.
 He has a lifelong love of birds and the places where they live, and is particularly interested in the Dee Estuary where he has been a WeBS recorder for almost 40 years.

 Debby has a strong record on effective governance to help organisations deliver successfully on their vision and strategy.
 She has been a member of BTO for 20 years and is an enthusiastic world birder.
 As Chief Veterinary Officer and DG Animal Health at Defra, Debby was the Government’s media spokesperson on veterinary issues and primary adviser to the Prime Minister on avian influenza, for which she was awarded the CB.

 Nick’s professional career was with the major international law firm Clifford Chance LLP, where he introduced the provision of pro bono legal advice for a major conservation organisation.
 He is a trustee director of conservation charity The Murray Downland Trust, and has travelled internationally in support of conservation and other charities.
 He is a churchwarden, enthusiastic gardener and looks after his own wildflower meadow.